-A. User Accounts
+User Accounts

-User accounts will be created and deleted by the HMIS Systems Administrator.
-The HMIS System Administrator generates a unique user code for new End Users.
-Agency HMIS System Administrators are required to request new users on HMIS through the online process referenced above.
-Agency Administrators are required to notify the HMIS Lead within 24 hours of an end user's separation of employment to ensure that the user's access is deactivated and to report on when end-users are no longer in need of HMIS within 24-hours after their termination/need of access.
+User accounts will be created and deleted by the HMIS Systems Administrator team.
+The HMIS System Administrator team generates a unique user code for each new End User.
+Participating Agencies required to request new users on HMIS through the online process referenced above.
+Agency Managers are required to notify the HMIS Lead within 24 hours of an end user's separation of employment to ensure that the user's access is deactivated and to report on when end-users are no longer in need of HMIS within 24-hours after their termination/need of access.

-B. Designation of User Access Levels
+Designation of User Access Levels

 There are different levels of access to the HMIS.
 These permissions are granted based on data entry and management needs.
-The System Administrator will grant users the access level with the fewest permissions possible that will allow the user to accomplish their job effectively.
+The System Administrator team will grant users the access level with the fewest permissions possible that will allow the user to accomplish their job effectively.
 See the User Role Table or equivalent in Appendix for details.

-C. Passwords
+Passwords

-System Administrators provide initial end user passwords to new users.
+Password resets are a function of the software, and should be initiated by the end user for access to the system.
+End users may reset their own password on HMIS directly.
 It is the responsibility of the End Users to reset their passwords as needed and to create passwords that meet password security guidelines set forth in the HMIS Password Policy and Federal HMIS regulations.
 For more information on password security, please see the RIHMS Password Policy.

-D. Restricting Access
+Restricting Access

-Permission to use the HMIS System and the data stored on the HMIS System is based on the agreement to protect all sensitive data.
-User IDs and Passwords are only provided to qualified End Users with legitimate need for access, and inactive user accounts are promptly disabled by the System Administrator.
+Permission to use the HMIS and the data stored on HMIS is based on the agreement to protect all sensitive data.
+Usernames and Passwords are only provided to qualified End Users with legitimate need for access, and inactive user accounts are promptly disabled by the Systems Administrator team.
 No HMIS license is to be shared and will result in an immediate revocation of HMIS access.
 Further, information obtained from use of the HMIS cannot be shared with any entity that also does not have permission to use information stored on the HMIS System.
 Finally, information obtained from the HMIS System may only be used strictly within all federal, state, and local laws and within all guidelines set by the HMIS Steering Committee.

-E. Auditing Access
+Auditing Access

-The System Administrator can audit the HMIS System for unauthorized or questionable access of data as a routine security check, or at the request of Agency Administrators or Program Managers.
+The Systems Administrator team can audit HMIS for unauthorized or questionable access of data as a routine security check, or at the request of Agency Managers or Program Managers.

-F. Using HMIS Data for Research
+Using HMIS Data for Research